pranav8316/delta-demo/README.md

 # delta-demo
-This is a demo use only for practice
+This is a demo use only for

-# Teacher
-Aman Shraddha